All Sports (SOC) Trading Down 2.2% This Week

-All Sports (CURRENCY:SOC) traded down 1.1% against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on September 3rd.
-All Sports has a market capitalization of $24.36 million and approximately $1.46 million worth of All Sports was traded on exchanges in the last day.
-One All Sports coin can currently be bought for about $0.0162 or 0.00000033 BTC on popular exchanges.
-During the last seven days, All Sports has traded down 2.2% against the U.S. dollar.
+All Sports (CURRENCY:SOC) traded up 1% against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on September 4th.
+All Sports has a market cap of $24.68 million and $2.60 million worth of All Sports was traded on exchanges in the last day.
+One All Sports coin can currently be bought for about $0.0165 or 0.00000033 BTC on exchanges.
+In the last seven days, All Sports has traded 2.2% lower against the U.S. dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.